The Crucible Summary

 When the minister and the Putnams are out of the room, Abigail threatens to harm the three other young girls in the room if they speak a word about what they did in the forest with Tituba.

-Reverend Parris and the Putnams return, and soon, the Reverend Hale arrives at the Parris home.
+Reverend Parris and the Putnams return, and soon the Reverend Hale arrives at the Parris home.
 Hale is a famed witch expert from a nearby town.
 Suddenly, in front of Reverend Hale, Abigail changes her story and begins to suggest that Tituba did indeed call on the Devil.
 Tituba, surprised at this accusation, vehemently denies it.
-But when Rev. Hale and Rev. Parris interrogate Tituba, under pressure she confesses to witchcraft, and fingers several other women as “witches” in the village, including Sarah Good and Sarah Osborne.
+But when Rev. Hale and Rev. Parris interrogate Tituba, she confesses (under pressure) to witchcraft and names several other women as “witches” in the village, including Sarah Good and Sarah Osborne.
 While Tituba and Abigail are accusing women in the town, several other young girls, including Mary Warren (who now works in John Proctor’s household) follow Abigail’s lead and begin accusing other women as well.

-Act II opens in the Proctors’ kitchen.
+Act II opens in the Proctors’s kitchen.
 Proctor and his wife Elizabeth mourn that their own household helper, Mary Warren, is caught up in the frenzy of accusations.
 Elizabeth is afraid.
 They know that Abigail is behind these accusations, and Elizabeth urges Proctor to go to town and reveal that Abigail basically said it was all a hoax.
-Elizabeth makes an allusion to the affair Proctor had with Abigail, and catches him in a lie – he told her he was not alone with Abigail at the Parris home, but in fact he was.
+Elizabeth makes an allusion to the affair Proctor had with Abigail, and catches him in a lie—he told her he was not alone with Abigail at the Parris home, but in fact he was.
 Proctor, irritable and defensive, complains that Elizabeth still doesn’t trust him and never will again, even though he has been a good husband for the last seven months since Abigail left.
 (Oh, wow.
 Seven months.
 Give John Proctor a gold star, eh?)

-Young Mary Warren returns to the Proctors’ house, exhausted from her day assisting in the trials.
-Proctor reprimands her for being away all day – after all, he declares, Mary is paid to help Elizabeth in the household and has been shirking all of her duties.
-Mary states that her work in the courts is of great significance; and, with an increased air of importance, Mary insists that she no longer should be ordered around by John Proctor.
-In a lighter moment, Mary gives Elizabeth a poppet (doll) that she stitched during the day – but, after heightened tension between Mary and Proctor, Mary claims she saved Elizabeth’s life because Elizabeth’s name came up in the trials that day.
+Young Mary Warren returns to the Proctors’s house, exhausted from her day assisting in the trials.
+Proctor reprimands her for being away all day—after all, he declares, Mary is paid to help Elizabeth in the household and has been shirking all of her duties.
+Mary states that her work in the courts is of great significance and (with an increased air of importance) insists that she no longer should be ordered around by John Proctor.
+In a lighter moment, Mary gives Elizabeth a poppet (doll) that she stitched during the day—but, after heightened tension between Mary and Proctor, Mary claims she saved Elizabeth’s life because Elizabeth’s name came up in the trials that day.